 This antenna was flat and shiny (Figure 6.6-1), so it was hard to see it when its edges faced the camera but it became suddenly visible, reflecting the sunlight, when the astronaut turned (Figures 6.6-2 and 6.6-3).

 Figure 6.6-1.
 Detail of the flat VHF antenna stored on the backpack of astronaut Charlie Duke’s suit (Apollo 16).
 Credit: K.C.
 Groneman and D.B.
 Eppler, NASA Johnson.

-Figure 6-16.
-A strange glow above an astronaut's head.
+Figure 6.6-2.
+A strange colored glow above an astronaut's head.

 This system was sturdy and lightweight, but it had the drawback that if an object flashed rapidly in front of the camera it was caught by only one of the colored filters, acquiring a false coloring in the electronic processing.

 Figure 6.6-4.
 The rotating color filters of a lunar TV camera.